 Example: Discussions of the minimal residual disease result with your treating physician.

-Run our organization or help your health care provider run their organization
+Run our organization or help your health care providers run their organizations

-We can use and share your health information to run our laboratory, develop and improve our services to improve your care, and contact you when necessary.
-We can also share your health information with your health care provider to help them run their business, such as to process claims for payment for services they provide to you or to conduct quality control.
+We can use and share your health information with those who help us to operate our laboratory, to develop and improve our services, and to contact you when necessary.
+We can also share your health information with your health care providers to help them run their businesses, such as to process claims for payment for services they provide to you or to conduct quality control.

 Bill for your services

-Example: We may give information about you to a third party billing business associate to forward to your health insurance plan so it will pay for the services you received.
+Example: We may give information about you to a third-party billing services provider to process and forward to your health insurance plan so it will pay for the services you received from us.

 Help with public health and safety issues